 The Macatawa Watershed Project launched its Seal of Approval program in 2006.
 The program encourages local businesses and others in the watershed to use lawn care and landscaping best management practices to protect our environment.

-The first group that applied for the Seal of Approval were lawn care and landscaping professionals.
-Businesses that applied for the program and met the criteria received a special “seal” logo that they can display at their place of business and on their company materials.
-This designation indicates to the consumer that the company has agreed to and is following a number of best management practices to protect Lake Macatawa’s water quality.
+Program members include lawn care and landscaping professionals.
+Businesses that applied for the program and met the criteria received a special “seal” logo that they can display and use on company materials.
+This designation tells the consumer that the company has agreed to and is following practices to protect Lake Macatawa’s water quality.
 For a list of companies involved, click to view the 2017 Seal of Approval list.

-The first step to fertilizing without impacting the watershed is to find out which nutrients and how much your lawn needs.
+The first step to fertilizing without impacting water quality is to find out which nutrients and how much your lawn needs.
 Soil testing takes the guesswork out of fertilizer use, saving you time and money, and allowing you to feed your lawn fairly.
+Excess fertilizer not taken up by plants is lost to the environment.
+Plus too much fertilizer can actually be harmful to your lawn.
 Soil test kits are available for a fee at the Ottawa County Michigan State University Extension (MSUE) office at (616) 994-4580.
 You can also order an MSUE soil test kit online.
-Once you send in your soil, it will be tested and the results emailed to you.
-Click here for instructions on how to take a soil sample.
+MSUE staff will mail or email the results to you.
+The website includes instructions for how to take a soil sample.

 Once you determine if you need to purchase fertilizer, look for bags with no phosphorus for established lawns.

 Know the Numbers